shaonexplorer/Level-2-Batch-5-Assignment-07-Front-End/README.md

 bun dev
 ```

+## ENV Configuration

+  create a .env.local file in the root directory and insert values for following:

+    NEXT_PUBLIC_AUTH_SECRET= your auth secret
+    NEXT_PUBLIC_BACKEND_URL= your public/local backend url

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.